ndgeniebla/phaser-mkdocs/docs/set-4.md

 let paddleSpreed = 350;

 ```

+!!!
+Warning "Warning"

+    You might be wondering why we declare keys as an object and cursors as an empty variable.
+This is because of how Phaser recognizes keys - it treats all your arrow keys as one pre-defined set called cursors, other keys have to have their purpose defined individually.
+You'll notice as you continue through these instructions - we use slightly different language when creating our inputs - make sure to pay attention to the differences as they do not work interchangeably.

 13. Back inside our create function, lets add input to our cursor variable and our keys variables by calling `createCursorKeys` and  `addKey` from the game instances input method.